 Chat with a local specialist who can help organize your trip.

 What to Do

-If you want to lounge on a beach, head to northern Western Australia or northern Queensland (Northern Territory beaches are generally a no-go because of the presence of crocodiles, but this varies by season so check local conditions first).
+If you want to lounge on a beach, head to northern Western Australia or northern Queensland (Northern Territory beaches are generally a no-go because of the presence of crocodiles, but this varies by season, so check local conditions first).
 The Whitsundays and Port Douglas are the most popular areas in Queensland, while Western Australia is much more remote.

 Coonawarra Wine Festival, South Australia.
-Wine enthusiasts may want to head to South Australia, where the Coonawarra wine region (south-east of Adelaide and just north of Mount Gambier) holds a month-long wine festival.
+Wine enthusiasts may want to head to South Australia, where the Coonawarra wine region (southeast of Adelaide and just north of Mount Gambier) holds a month-long wine festival.

-Yulefest and Christmas in July.
+Yulefest and Christmas in July, nationwide.
 Christmas falls in mid-summer in Australia, and some locals feel that they miss out on the cozy, snow-flecked Christmases of the Northern Hemisphere.
-'Christmas in July' events are held throughout the country.
-In the Blue Mountains west of Sydney, Yulefest is an especially fun event.
+"Christmas in July" events are held throughout the country.
+In the Blue Mountains west of Sydney, Yulefest is an enjoyable event.